src-d/blog/content/post/difftree.md

 add a `Compare` method to the `Path` type that returns whether a path comes first than another with this particular sorting policy.

-This path comparison deserve some careful planning thought, as simply comparing the string representation of both paths will return wrong results in some corner cases.
+This path comparison deserves some careful planning, as simply comparing the string representation of both paths will return wrong results in some corner cases.
 For instance `a/z.go` should come before `a.go` but the former is greater than the later when they are compared as simple strings.
 The proper way